mangodyl/liri-node-app/README.md

 ![Image of random.txt](images/random-txt.png)

-Though if you use spotify-this with no search terms, you'll go back to 1992 instead with Ace of Base:
+Though if you use spotify-this-song with no search terms, you'll go back to 1992 instead with Ace of Base:

 ![Image of spotify-this default search](images/spotify-no-input.png)